-Congratulations on your new kitten!
-One of the very first things you will need to teach your kitten is how to use the litter box.
+When you bring home a new kitten, one of the very first things you will need to teach them is how to use the litter box.
 Proper litter box training early on will help your kitten develop healthy habits for life.

 Choose the Best Litter Box

-Your kitten needs an easily accessible litter box, so choose something with low sides that she can easily step into.
-It should be big enough for her to turn around and eliminate in more than one spot.
+Your kitten needs an easily accessible litter box, so choose something with low sides that it can easily step into.
+It should be big enough for the kitten to turn around and eliminate in more than one spot as well.
 A basic small plastic litter box can work well.
 However, you may wish to start with something like an old baking pan or a shirt box with a liner, especially if your kitten is very tiny.

 Covered litter boxes may or may not work for your kitten.
 In the beginning, it may be best to use an open box so you can observe your kitten in it.
-Once your kitten learns to use the box, you may wish to try covering one box and leaving the other open so you can learn if she has a preference.
+Once your kitten learns to use the box, you may wish to try covering one box and leaving another open so you can learn if your cat has a preference.
 Some cats prefer the privacy of a covered box, while others dislike the closed-in feeling.

 If you have multiple cats, a good rule of thumb is to have one litter box per cat, plus one extra.
-If your kitten is the only cat in your home, it's still a good idea to have two litter boxes.
-If your home is more than one story, put a litter box on each level of your home.
+It's still a good idea to have two litter boxes if your kitten is the only cat in your home.
+In a multi-story home, put a litter box on each level.

-You may wish to get a mat to place outside the box to catch litter pieces.
+You may also wish to get a mat to place outside the box to catch litter particles as kitty steps out.
 Make sure you choose something that will feel soft and comfortable on your cat's paws.
 Rough or spiky surfaces are likely to deter your cat from entering the litter box.